The future of music, made here.

 Hybrid Classes

-These classes leverage a combination of in-person learning and real-time virtual instruction.
+These classes leverage the option of in-person learning and/or real-time virtual instruction.

 Thursday, 7:30 p.m. – 9:00 p.m.
 (1.5 hours per week)